 The following graph sets forth the historical performance of the Underlying based on the closing levels of the Underlying from January 2, 2008 through June 25, 2015.
-The closing level of the Russell 2000[®] Index on June 25, 2015 was 1283.281.
+The closing level of one share of the iShares[®] MSCI Emerging Markets ETF on June 25, 2015 was \$40.31.
 We obtained the historical information below from Bloomberg, without independent verification.